Dynamic Object Masks as Goal Representations for Visual Goal-Conditioned Reinforcement Learning: Real-world Applications

-Table~\ref{tab:results} demonstrates successful real-world transfer of the policy, which achieves a successful rate that is on par with its performance in simulation with ground-truth masks (89\% for in distribution and 90\% for out of distribution).
+Table~\ref{tab:results} demonstrates the successful real-world transfer of the policy, achieving success rates comparable to simulation with ground-truth masks (89\% in-distribution, 90\% OOD), indicating no degradation from sim-to-real transfer.
 The end-effector can reach within 15 cm of the target objects, regardless of their size and location.

 We performed two additional tasks in the real world using the pretrained policy.
 We conducted pick-and-place by coupling a heuristic grab, lift, and place mechanism with the reaching policy.
 We also performed a tracking task by placing a target object in front of the arm and moving it gradually.
 The agent executed both tasks successfully, showing the robustness of the pretrained policy and Grounding DINO's ability to generate masks for GCRL in the real world.